DaNicolas/danicolas.github.io/_pages/about.md

 **Postal address:**
 Nicolas Daans
 Département de Mathématique
-Avenue Maistriau 15
+Place du Parc 20
 7000 Mons
 Belgium

-**To visit me**: My office is room 02.44 on the address mentioned above (building De Vinci).
+**To visit me**: My office is in room 02.44 of the De Vinci building at Avenue Maistriau 15, 7000 Mons.

 **E-mail**: nicolas.daans (at) umons.ac.be